PET FOOD RECALL SCANDAL

 Nel Liquorman, Health & Nutrition Editor

-There was a specific chain of command and two witnesses required for disposal of contaminated beef sold to schools but we found nothing to indicate the same FDA requirements for recalled pet food.
-There then followed big sales in closeout and discounted pet foods of alarming quantities on the internet.
+There was a specific chain of command and two witnesses required for disposal of the contaminated beef sold to schools (jump to or see below) but we found nothing to indicate the same FDA requirements for recalled pet food.
+What we did find was alarming quantities of "closeout" and "discounted pet foods" on the internet.

 Diamond Dog Food’s attempts to recycle melamine contaminated pet food as chicken and hog feed failed when state and federal agencies discovered the deception.
 In addition, disposal for use as fertilizer hit a roadblock because melamine is not legal for fertilizer in the USA.

-These photos of blue barrels, submitted to the courts by the pet food makers, look suspiciously like the barrels of dog food sold on a particular “free ad” website.
+The photos of blue barrels were submitted to the courts by the pet food makers, (see below) look suspiciously like the barrels of dog food sold on a particular “free ad” website.
 Perhaps that was used to see if a recycling plan would work?
-It wouldn’t be a stretch of the imagination to believe that it did.
+It wouldn’t be a stretch of the imagination to believe that it was and it did.

-Goods from liquidators make their way to small stores, internet pet suppliers, flea markets, individuals selling on free ad sites or EBay, and even to animal shelters looking for low-price goods in quantity.
+liquidated dog foods made their way to small stores, internet pet suppliers, flea markets, individuals selling on EBay, and even to animal shelters looking for low-price goods in quantity.
 A Florida liquidator appears to have the most plentiful supply of mixed pet food pallets to be shipped from PA, TX, and CA, with a 2 pallet minimum.
 They also indicate warehouses in Florida and Connecticut.
 With facilities in 5 states, a liquidator can warehouse thousands of pallets of pet food.

 There have been individual sellers on Craigslist, Pennysavers, and even blogs.
-When we consider such enormous amounts of “overstock” and “salvage pet foods” offered on the internet, the whereabouts of the 24,000 pallets of condemned pet food comes into question.
+When we consider such enormous amounts of “overstock” and “salvage pet foods” offered on the internet, the whereabouts of the 24,000 pallets of condemned pet food is no longer a question.

 If the worst scenario plays out, could there be a new round of lawsuits for the pet food manufacturers?
-Could they incur the costs from the 2007 pet food recall a second time?
 It would be devastating to the pet food industry as well as to pet owners who encounter costly vet bills or pet deaths.

 Since the seller with the largest supply of salvage pet food is in Florida, I felt a need to involve Florida leaders.
 This is an urgent matter that needs quick action.
 We hope they are using their powers to force an investigation by the USDA and the FBI before it is too late and the pet food industry is in ruins.

-TheDogPress.com will continue to keep readers informed by getting the facts out to millions of pet owners. ii Instant Information of Recycling Toxic Dog Food
+TheDogPress.com will continue to keep readers informed by getting the facts out to 1.3 million pet owners.

 Google “pet food liquidators” for dozens of domestic and international pet food and supply resellers.